Facilities and features

 Accessibility

 Toilets are found in the church hall.
-Accessible toilet is first door on your left if you're desperate or are accompanied by a desperate child.
+An accessible toilet is first door on your left if you are accompanied by a desperate child.
 Further toilets are found straight ahead across the main hall.

 On street parking is available on Church Road in front of St Oswin's.
 You may find a couple of spaces on Algernon Terrace behind church.
 There is limited car parking on site accessed from Algernon Terrace.
 Please leave this available for those less able than yourself if possible.